datatalkbv/datatalkbv.github.io/docs/eula.md

 9.7 Data Segregation: All customer data is strictly segregated and is only used to provide the Service directly to you.
 Your data will not be shared, analyzed, or processed for any purpose other than providing you with the contracted Services.

 9.8 Model Training: DataTalk's AI models are trained exclusively on publicly available data and proprietary datasets that DataTalk has the right to use.
 Customer data is explicitly excluded from any training processes.

+9.9 Technical Operations and Bug Fixes: DataTalk may process error logs and system data related to the processing of your content solely for the purpose of:
+    a) Identifying and resolving technical issues
+    b) Fixing bugs in the Service
+    c) Improving the accuracy and reliability of the Service's processing of your specific data
+    d) Ensuring proper system performance and security

+9.10 Usage Analytics: DataTalk may collect and analyze anonymous usage statistics and metadata about how you interact with the Service, including:
+    a) Feature usage patterns
+    b) Performance metrics
+    c) User interface interactions
+    d) Error rates and system health metrics

 ## 10. Fees and Payment